Sometimes we need to add extra swap space in our Linux machine, so in this article, I’m going to show you how to add swap space to a Linux server.

 mkswap /swap_file

-Add the below entry in the fstab file so that swap file become persistent across every reboot.
+Add the below entry in the fstab file so that the swap file becomes persistent across every reboot.

 vi /etc/fstab